llakterian/innoart_/DEPLOYMENT.md

 - **Digital Ocean App Platform**
 - **Render**

-For detailed instructions on these platforms, refer to the [DEPLOYMENT_GUIDE.md](DEPLOYMENT_GUIDE.md).

 ## 🔧 Environment Setup

 For any deployment platform, you'll need to set these environment variables: